 - People who like your page and their friends

 - People in your local area

-- You can also select an automatic audience: This is the one that Facebook decides upon, based on who they think would find your content relevant.
+- You can also select an automatic audience: This is the one that Facebook decides upon, based on who it thinks would find your content relevant.
 This is the selection that Facebook recommends for the sake of getting the most bang for your budget.

-You can do this by selecting the number of says you want it to be sponsored, or by selecting an end date for sponsorship.
+You can do this by selecting the number of days you want it to be sponsored, or by selecting an end date for sponsorship.

 The amount of money you allocate will be split between the amount of time you specify for your post to be sponsored.

 Once you’ve finished inputting your budget, be sure to turn on conversion tracking, which you can do with the slider icon at the bottom of this section.
 This will allow you to better understand the engagements you get from your sponsored efforts, in order to get a better indication of your return on ad spend.

 Once you save your credit card info, you won’t need to complete this step again to sponsor a post.